eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 .. note::
      This QoS Policy concerns to DataReader entities.
      :raw-html:`<br />`
-     It can be changed on enabled entity.
+     It can be changed on enabled entities.

 .. _reliabilityqospolicy: